Gauge fixing and physical symmetries: Self-consistent backgrounds

 On the other hand, the approach that we are proposing here does not suffer from this problem.
 Indeed, being based on the use of a regular Legendre transform, it does not rely on (\ref{eq:inv}).
 Its predictions are then more reliable and, as we have argued above, potentially testable on the lattice.
 We mention, however, that the comparison with lattice results may be spoiled by other subtleties of the gauge fixing in the continuum.
 In particular, with the notable exception of the Gribov-Zwanziger approach which restricts the functional integrals to first Gribov region, the continuum gauge fixings very often do not guarantee the positivity of the gauge-fixed measure which can potentially spoil the relation between the limit of zero sources and the minimization of the effective action and thus the comparison to the lattice.\footnote{It should be stressed, however, that the expected generation of a gluon mass has the capability to suppress contributions beyond the first Gribov region and thus to maintain to some extent the relation between the limit of zero sources and the minimization of the effective action.} The situation on the lattice is also subtle due to the presence of Gribov copies that spoils the analyticity of the effective action \cite{Maas:2013sca} and could compromise the testing of certain continuum properties that rely on derivatives of the effective action.
 One such property is precisely the appearance of zero modes in the inverse SU($2$) propagator which in the continuum is nothing but the Hessian of the effective action.
 However, if the analyticity violations are mild enough, one may expect a signal at the transition, either as a (sharp) peak of the susceptibility \cite{Reinosa:2016iml}, or even a divergence located in the vicinity of the transition.
+Gribov copies could have even more pernicious effects when implementing symmetric gauge fixings on the lattice but we leave these considerations for a future study.